tldr-pages/tldr/pages/common/pip3.md

 `pip3 freeze > {{requirements.txt}}`

-- Install packages from file:
+- Save the list of installed packages to a file:

 `pip3 install --requirements {{requirements.txt}}`